imagineLife/big-site/content/k8s/examples/create-stateful-set.md

 Here, a few bash tools:
 - a [loop](https://www.gnu.org/software/bash/manual/html_node/Looping-Constructs.html)
 - a [sequence](https://man7.org/linux/man-pages/man1/seq.1.html) and the "for" keyword to create the [looping construct](https://www.gnu.org/software/bash/manual/html_node/Looping-Constructs.html) of the "for loop"
 - [heredoc](linux/heredoc) offers a way to alleviate creating files.
-Less files to manage, in exchange for another syntax to master.
+Less files to manage, in exchange for another syntax to master
+- the "inline" combination of
+  - the `kubectl apply -f -`, which tells k8s to build the objects
+  - the in-text yaml "file" syntax
+  - a variable in place of the `metadata.name` and `spec.hostPath.path` values (_with the `$i` syntax here_)
 ```bash
 for i in $(seq 1 6)
 do